Kentucky Paycheck Calculator 2026 — Flat 3.5% Rate +7-state reciprocity

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-What's the effective tax rate in Kentucky at $100,000 single filer in 2026?
+What's the effective tax rate in Kentucky on a $100K single salary in 2026?

 Kentucky's flat rate is projected at 3.5% for 2026, conditional on revenue triggers in HB 8 (2022) being met.
 If triggers fail (as they did for 2025, keeping the rate at 4%), the 2026 rate would hold at 4%.
 KY's trigger schedule is the most strict of any phase-down state and has the most realistic chance of pausing.Is Louisville's 2.2% occupational tax really a payroll tax?